BrandonXu6106/obsidianpublish/content/thoughts/cascading failures.md

 ### Denial of Service Attacks (Internet)

-If a router fails to transmit the packets received by it, the [[Internet|Internet]] protocols will alert the neighboring routers to avoid the troubled equipment by re-routing the packets using alternative routes.
+If a router fails to transmit the packets received by it, the [[Internet.md|Internet]] protocols will alert the neighboring routers to avoid the troubled equipment by re-routing the packets using alternative routes.
 Consequently a failed router increases traffic on other routers, potentially inducing a series of denial of service attacks throughout the Internet.

 ### Financial Crises